-Despite being the biggest rock act of all time and maintaining relevance and popularity for over half a century, there are surprisingly few trading card sets devoted to The Beatles.
+Despite being the biggest rock act of all time and maintaining relevance and popularity for over half a century, there are surprisingly few sets Beatles trading cards.

 1964 Topps Beatles Black and White